← All varieties

 Greenville

-Originated in 1874 from seed of Maiden Blush by Jason Downing, Darke County, Ohio.
-Introduced by E. M. Buechly of Greenville, Ohio under the name Downing Winter Maiden Blush; the name was later changed to Greenville.
-Has not yet become generally disseminated in New York as of the time of writing.
+Originated from seed of Maiden Blush in 1874 by Jason Downing, Darke County, Ohio.
+Introduced by E. M. Buechly of Greenville, Ohio, initially under the name Downing's Winter Maiden Blush, with the name later changed to Greenville.
+As of 1905 (Beach), it had not yet become generally disseminated in New York; by 1922 (Hedrick), its culture remained largely confined to its native state of Ohio.

 Tree